peterhurford/statsnotes/02_statistical_learning/04_estimating_f.md

 * Flexibility comes with a great benefit -- higher prediction accuracy.
 However, it also comes with a great cost -- more flexible models are harder to interpret.

 * It's very easy to take a linear model and understand the relationship between the variables.
 It is much harder to do so with a thin-plate spline.

+## Why so many methods?

+* Why are there so many methods for estimating *f*?
+Why not one best method?

+* The tradeoff between prediction accuracy and model interpretability would suggest we'd want a range of methods, so we can pick our favorite position on the tradeoff.

+* However, it's also true that there is no one best method that dominates all others across all possible data sets.
+This is called **the "There is no free lunch in statistics" principle**.